Fast model-based clustering of partial records: Methodology

 where

 are updated in the E-step.
 Our approach only performs computations on the $\sum_{i=1}^n\sum_{j=1}^p a_{ij} \le np$ observed values in the dataset, rather than on all $n p$ values, in the updates for the $\bm{\mu}_k$'s and $\bm{\Sigma}_k$'s in this full EM approach.
 We also avoid computing ~\eqref{eq:yhat} and \eqref{eq:omegahat} altogether, which in the full EM approach need to be updated between every CM-step.
 While imputation approaches also avoid evaluating the equations, they perform computations on $n p$ values.
 Therefore, our method by design has fewer computations and is faster than all comparative methods that account for missing values.
+However, our algorithm is also prone to premature termination, with effects that we account for in the next section.